V3lectronics/SPIRIT/README.md

 #### Programmable Button

 The Programmable Button's function can be customized by the user.
-For example, it can be used for quick launching an app, toggling the flashlight, toggling sound settings (silent, vibrate, sound) etc.
+For example, it can be used for quick launching an app, instantly dialing a saved contact, toggling sound settings (silent, vibrate, sound) etc. The list of potential use cases is very long.
+One of them could be enabling small children or elderly people to instantly call for example a parent, or supervisor in case of emergency.
+Another could be to immediately launch the camera app to quickly capture a moment.

--This way all newer versions (6 and up) can open the project after .
-If the files where in Kicad 8 people with say kicad 7 could not open them.

 ### Flashlight